kappa/Algorithm-TokenBucket/README.md

 # DESCRIPTION

-Token Bucket algorithm is a flexible way of imposing a rate limit against a stream of items.
+The Token Bucket algorithm is a flexible way of imposing a rate limit against a stream of items.
 It is also very easy to combine several rate-limiters in an `AND` or `OR` fashion.

-Each bucket has a constant memory footprint because the algorithm is based on `information rate`.
+Each bucket has a constant memory footprint because the algorithm is based on the `information rate`.
 Other rate limiters available on CPAN keep track of _ALL_ incoming items in memory.
 It allows them to be much more accurate.

 FYI, the `conform`, `count`, `information rate`, and `burst size` terms are taken from the [metering primitives](http://linux-ip.net/gl/tcng/node62.html)